openfabr/terraform-provider-cdk-docs/website/terraform-provider-aws/typescript/index.markdown

 ### Container Credentials

 If you're running Terraform on CodeBuild or ECS and have configured an [IAM Task Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), Terraform can use the container's Task Role.
-This support is based on the underlying `awsContainerCredentialsRelativeUri` and `awsContainerCredentialsFullUri` environment variables being automatically set by those services or manually for advanced usage.
+This support is based on the underlying `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` and `AWS_CONTAINER_CREDENTIALS_FULL_URI` environment variables being automatically set by those services or manually for advanced usage.

 If you're running Terraform on EKS and have configured [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html), Terraform can use the pod's role.
-This support is based on the underlying `awsRoleArn` and `awsWebIdentityTokenFile` environment variables being automatically set by Kubernetes or manually for advanced usage.
+This support is based on the underlying `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` environment variables being automatically set by Kubernetes or manually for advanced usage.

 ### Instance profile credentials and region